Generally a two-day exam. Day 1: Each particular state bar's part of the exam; Day 2: Multistate Bar Exam (MBE)

 Why Getting Professional Help During Law School Won't Prevent You From Getting a License To Practice Law

-Each fall, the Student Affairs and Career Planning Offices co-sponsor an informational meeting about the bar examination and related issues.
+Each fall, the Student Life and Career Planning offices co-sponsor an informational meeting about the bar examination and related issues.
 You can access the information sheet from the most recent meeting here and a recording of the most recent meeting here.

 You can find the most recent bar passage information for Michigan Law graduates here.
 This information is updated each fall to include data from the most recent year.